pranavtbhat/Graft.jl/README.md

 # ParallelGraphs
 ParallelGraphs hopes to be a general purpose graph processing framework.
 The package will be built on the following abstractions:
 - Only directed graphs are supported.
-- Vertices are referred to by an integer indices only.
-(Label support?)
+- Vertices are internally referred to by integer indices.
+Label Support (with arbitrary julia types) will be provdided for queries only.
 - Properties (key-value pairs) can be assigned to vertices and edges.
-(Multigraph support through edge properties?)
-- Small graphs will be operated on locally, using sequential algorithms from LightGraphs.
+- Small graphs will be operated on locally, using sequential algorithms.
 - Large graphs will be dealt with using ComputeFramework.

+Every Graph type is built with three separate modular components:
+- An `AdjacencyModule` that stores all structural information in the graph.
+All structural queries are redirected to the `AdjacencyModule` in the graph.
+- A `PropertyModule` that stores the property information in the graph.
+This component will serve as a Graph-DB and will handle all property related queries and operations.
+- An optional `LabelModule`.
+Since vertices are referred to by integer indices, this module will translate arbitrary julia objects (as requried by the user) into the integer indices required by internal implementations.
+Label support will be provided only for user queries (to improve performance).

-## Graph Interface
+## Adjacency Module
-Every type that implements the `Graph` interface is expected to define the following methods:
+Every `AdjacencyModule` subtype is expected to implement the following interface:
 - `nv` : Return the number of vertices in the graph.
 - `ne` : Return the number of edges in the graph.
 - `adj` :  Return the neighbors of a vertex.
 (Change this to `fadj` and `rad`j?)
-- `getprop` : Fetch properties from a vertex/edge.
+-  `addvertex!` : Add a vertex to the graph.
-- `setprop!` : Modify the properties assigned to a vertex/edge.
+-  `rmvertex!` : Remove a vertex from the graph.
--  `addvertex` : Add a vertex to the graph.
+- `addedge!` : Add an edge to the graph.
-- `addedge` : Add an edge to the graph.
+- `rmedge!` : Remove an edge from the graph.

+ParallelGraphs has the following `AdjacencyModule`s implemented:
+- `LightGraphsAM` : This module contains a `DiGraph` from *[LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl)* and therefore will support all graph algorithms from *LightGraphs*.
+- `SparseMatrixAM` : This module maintains a matrix in the Compressed Sparse Column format (`SparseMatrixCSC`), and is expected to be more compact than `LightGraphsAM`.
+However, this module will not support many algorithms.

+## PropertyModule
+Every `PropertyModule` subtype is expected to implement the following interface:
+- `listvprops` : List all the vertex properties in the graph.
+- `listeprops` : List all the edge properties in the graph.
+- `getvprop` : Fetch properties from a vertex.
+- `geteprop` : Fetch properties from an edge.
+- `setvprop!` : Modify the properties assigned to a vertex.
+- `seteprop!` : Modify the properties assigned to an edge.

+ParallelGraphs has the following `PropertyModule`s implemented:
+- `DictPM` : Uses the standard Julia `Dictionary` type to store vertex/edge properties.
+- `NDSparsePM` : Uses N-Dimensional Sparse arrays from *[NDSparseData.jl](https://github.com/JuliaComputing/NDSparseData.jl)* to store vertex/edge properties.

 ## Graph Types
-ParallelGraphs will support a variety of graph types, and will provide conversions between these types.

-### SparseGraph
-Graphs of this type will use N-Dimensional sparse arrays to store graph property and structural information.
-This type is mainly aimed at achieving parallelized computation.
-SparseGraph will have two separate implementations:
-- `LocalSparseGraph` : In-memory type for small graphs.
-- `DistSparseGraph`  : Distributed type (using ComputeFramework) for larger graphs.

-The `DistSparseGraph` variant will consist of several `LocalSparseGraph` objects, placed on different processes.

-### LGSparseGraph
-Graphs of this type will consist of a `LightGraphs.Graph` object for structural information, and an N-Dimensional sparse array for property information.
-This type is mainly aimed at achieving fast sequential computation on small graphs.
+ParallelGraphs currently implements the following Graph types:
-This type will support most of the algorithms from `LightGraphs.jl`.
+- `SimpleGraph` : This graph type uses `LightGraphsAM` and `DictPM`, and will support only `ASCIIString` properties.

-### LabelGraphs(?)
-Graphs of this type will allow indexing on vertex labels.
-This type will use dictionaries to store structure and property information.
+- `CustomGraph` : A parameterized, fully customizable graph.

 ## Queries
 Most adjacency/property operations will be supported through indexing.
 For example, consider a graph where each vertex